fkit00/fkit00/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?lines=Hi+I'm+@fkit00)](https://git.io/typing-svg)

-- 👀 I’m interested in web development
+I’m interested in web development, with an emphasis on the backend

-- 🌱 I’m currently learning through the School Of Code Bootcamp!
+I’ve just finished the School Of Code bootcamp and am looking for new opportunities!